Master of Science in International Management (MSIM)

-Dr. Miguel A. Cardenas, Jr. serves as Chief Academic Officer and director of the BSGM program.
+Dr. Miguel A. Cardenas, Jr. serves as lead faculty for the MSIM program and as Chief Academic Officer of the university.
 He has extensive experience in global business and management of international organizations.
 In particular, leading global ventures in the bottled water and tourism industries.
 His research interests focus on environmental conservation and awareness through education, the global sports industry, particularly analyzing sports fan satisfaction for the improvement of the fan experience.
 He has worked and traveled to over 40 countries.
 He holds advanced academic degrees in the management sciences, particularly leadership, business and organizational psychology.
 When Dr. Cardenas Jr is not leading the academic and faculty teams at SDGKU you can find cheering on his favorite soccer team or working in his garden.

 IM 501: Globalization and the New Economy